There are no tickets available at this time.

 The FANFARE scale is our metric device for rating each stadium experience.
 It covers the following:

 Each area is rated from 0 to 5 stars with 5 being the best.
 The overall composite score is the "FANFARE Score".

-Silverbacks Park is located in an industrial area just off the I-85/I-285 interchange.
+One of the biggest problems with Atlanta Silverbacks Park is the location.
 It is a safe area, but do not expect to find restaurants, hotels, shops or gas stations within walking distance of the park.